-These regulations pertain to the Bachelor of Science degree completion offering in Strategic Studies and Defense Analysis.
+These regulations pertain to the Bachelor of Science degree-completion offerings of the College of Graduate and Continuing Studies.
 These regulations are subject to change.
 Norwich University students and faculty will be notified if changes are made during the academic year.